 For the title this, one of his later works, William Faulkner adopted the term “Reivers,” which is an old name for the bandits who raided along the English-Scots border over many centuries.
-THE REIVERS is set in Mississippi and in and near Memphis during the early days of the automobile.
-It begins with Grandfather’s instructions to his 11-year-old grandson concerning the right behavior for an honorable man.
-There follows a rollicking comic epic of what happens when the grandson, 11, along with a couple of rowdy adult companions, secretly leaves a fictional Mississippi town 80 miles south of west Tennessee and heads off in Granddad’s automobile to Memphis, hell-bent on having a good time.
+THE REIVERS begins with Grandfather’s instructions as to the right behavior for an honorable man.
+There follows a rollicking comic epic of what happens when the grandson who received the advice, with a couple of rowdy companions, from their start down a ways in Mississippi, heads off to Memphis hell-bent on having a good time.
 At the end, after many adventures and setbacks, it appears that Grandfather was right after all.

-As always, this Faulkner tale is rich in character and revealing as to time and place.
+As always Faulkner tale is rich in character and revealing as to time and place.
 There is a pretty good movie version starring Steve McQueen.

-The audiobook by audible.com is terrific narration by John H. Mayer.
-It’s more fun to listen to Mayer’s skillful story-telling style than to read the book yourself.
+The audiobook by audible.com is terrific narration, more fun to listen to than to read yourself.

 For our overview of the works of William Faulkner go to 20.00.06.